anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

    "agent-sign-cert": ["base64encodedvalue==", "base64encodedvalue==", ...]
 }
 ~~~~
-{: #pavrt title='Example of trigger to create pledge-voucher-request' artwork-align="left"}
+{: #pavrt title='Representation of trigger to create pledge-voucher-request' artwork-align="left"}

 The pledge provisionally accepts the agent-provided-proximity-registrar-cert and can verify it once it has received the voucher.
 If the optionally agent-sign-cert data is included the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) EE certificate.